alexreinert/piVCCU/README.md

       ```

 ### Using CUxD and USB devices
-0. Starting with package build 16 You can find available devices on the host using
+1. You can find available devices on the host using
    ```bash
    sudo pivccu-device listavailable
    ```

-1. Create a hook script on the host
+2. Create a hook script on the host
    ```bash
    bash -c 'echo "#!/bin/bash" > /etc/piVCCU/post-start.sh'
    sudo chmod +x /etc/piVCCU/post-start.sh
    ```
-2. For each device add an entry to this hook file, e.g. here for ```/dev/ttyUSB0```
+3. For each device add an entry to this hook file, e.g. here for ```/dev/ttyUSB0```
    ```bash
    bash -c 'echo "pivccu-device add /dev/ttyUSB0" >> /etc/piVCCU/post-start.sh'
    ```
-3. The devices will now be available inside the container, just use them like it is described in the CUxD documentation
+4. The devices will now be available inside the container, just use them like it is described in the CUxD documentation

 ### Build packages by your own
 If you like to build the .deb package by yourself